whatifrussian/what_if_parse/README.md

 ## License

-The code, documentation and other repository content is in public domain.
+The code, documentation and other repository content are in public domain.